Biblical Studies Specialization

 Where are you called to serve?
 How will you apply the knowledge and insights you gain from a biblical studies specialization?

-The biblical studies concentration is compatible with the following master's programs:
+The biblical studies concentration is available with the Master of Arts in Theological Studies program.

 Pursue this specialization if ...